Global Contemporary Art

-Dr. Bick’s writing on contemporary art, race politics, and activism in Italy was recently published in CAA News (August 11, 2020).
-Other recent publications have appeared in Third Text (2019) and in the edited volume Does “la lutte continue”?: The Global Afterlives of May ’68 (eds.
-Cloonan, Faulk, Munro, and Weber; Lexington Books, in press).
+Dr. Bick’s writing on contemporary art, race politics, and activism in Italy has been published in CAA News (August 11, 2020).
+Other recent publications have appeared in Third Text (2019) and in the edited volume Global Revolutionary Aesthetics and Politics after Paris ’68 (eds.
+Cloonan, Faulk, Munro, and Weber; Lantham, MD: Lexington Books, in press).
 Her translation work (Italian to English) has also been published, appearing in the catalogue for the internationally traveling exhibition, Ends of the Earth: Land Art to 1974 (eds.
 M. Kwon and P. Kaiser, organized for the Los Angeles Museum of Contemporary Art).
 She holds an M.A. and Ph.D. in Art History from UCLA and a B.A. with Honors in Art History from Stanford University.
 Prior to joining the faculty at FSU, she was Visiting Assistant Professor of Art History at Washington College.

 Dr. Bick is a member of the International Committee for the College Art Association and Chair of the Emerging Scholars Committee for the Italian Art Society.
-She is a member of the Anti-Racism, Universal Accessibility, and Intersectional Equity Committee and the Undergraduate Studies Committee in the Department of Art History at FSU.
+She is Chair of the Anti-Racism and Equity Committee and a member of the Undergraduate Studies Committee in the Department of Art History at FSU.

 • Postwar Italian Art